SamSon1402/CRM-Marketing-Analytics-Platform/README.md

 As we face 2025's intensifying climate crisis, stricter regulations, and growing social inequality:

-- **New EU Sustainable Finance regulations** (SFDR Phase II, CSRD) now mandate comprehensive ESG reporting
+- **New EU Sustainable Finance regulations** (SFDR Phase II, CSRD) now mandate comprehensive CRM Marketing Analytics Platform reporting
 - **The 2024 Global Climate Agreement** requires all buildings to reduce emissions 50% by 2030
 - **Post-pandemic housing inequalities** have highlighted the need for socially responsible real estate
 - **Investment capital** increasingly flows only to demonstrably sustainable projects